-We’re witnessing the inception of an investment asset class and a potential game-changer: an innovative economic development program that is structured to simultaneously benefit struggling U.S. communities, developers, issuers, investors — and the nation at large.
+We’re witnessing the inception of an investment asset class and a potential game-changer: Qualified Opportunity Zones.
+An innovative economic development program that’s structured to simultaneously benefit struggling U.S. communities, developers, issuers, — and the nation at large.

-In the bottom two-fifths of the nation’s zip codes, where 1 in 3 Americans (108 million citizens) live, the situation is considerably bleaker.
-Instead of gaining jobs, these areas lost 2.3 million of them between 2000 and 2015, with the lion’s share of those losses (2.2 million) suffered in the bottom quintile.
+In the bottom two-fifths of the nation’s zip codes, where 1 in 3 Americans live, the situation is considerably bleaker.
+Instead of gaining jobs, these areas lost 2.3 million of them between 2000 and 2015.
+The lion’s share of those losses (2.2 million) suffered in the bottom quintile.
 The distress in these communities goes deep — measurable not only in vanishing employment and capital flight, but also in key indices of well-being such as education, public health, addiction rates and mortality.

 These widening disparities, which increasingly resemble a vicious cycle, threaten the entire nation.
 The United States is less productive, less innovative, and less resilient when its economy leaves entire communities behind.